Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 International maritime guidance recognises that recovery operations must minimise injury to both the casualty and rescuers.
 Ships are therefore required to have procedures and equipment ready for these situations.

-Under SOLAS Regulation III/17-1, all ships must carry ship-specific plans and procedures for recovering persons from the water, including identifying the equipment used and the methods of recovery.
+Under SOLAS Regulation III/17-1, all ships must carry ship-specific plans and procedures for recovering persons from the water, including identifying the equipment used and methods of recovery.

-The International Maritime Organisation (IMO) further explains under IMO MSC.1/Circ.1447 that recovery procedures should be designed to safely transfer a person from the water to the vessel while minimising impact with the ship’s side and reducing risk to the crew.
 Recovery plans should “facilitate the transfer of persons from the water to the ship while minimising the risk of injury from impact with the ship’s side or other structures, including the recovery appliance itself,” and, where practicable, recovery in a horizontal or near-horizontal position should be provided.

 This method is common on: